-The Company currently leases approximately 5,251 square feet of office space at 6500 Hollister Avenue, Suite 120, Santa Barbara, California 93117 for approximately \$7,854 per month, pursuant to a five year lease agreement with rent commencing on May 25, 2010.
+The Company currently leases approximately 5,251 square feet of office space at 6500 Hollister Avenue, Suite 120, Santa Barbara, California 93117 for approximately \$8,046 per month, pursuant to a five year lease agreement which commenced on May 25, 2010.
 In addition, the Company is responsible for its pro-rata share of Common Area Maintenance fees.